SBS and Nomination Checklist – Employer nominated – 482/186 / 494/ 407 (all streams) updated 06/08/2024

 • conditions must not be less favourable than the conditions that would apply to an Australian citizen or permanent resident

-AUD 70,000 for Nomination applications lodged on, and after 1 July 2023.
+• AUD53,900 for Nomination applications lodged on and between 1 July 2013 and 30 June 2023.

 Both the AMSR for the nominated occupation and the guaranteed annual earnings you will pay to the worker must be at least as much as the current TSMIT.